IBIC/neuropointillist/README.md

 #Installation

 You will need the R packages `Rniftilib`, `argparse`, and `doParallel` to be installed.
-In addition, to locally install the development `neuropointillist` R library, you will need the R packages `devtools`.
+In addition, to locally install the development `neuropointillist` R library, it might help to have the R package `devtools`.
 If you are actually doing development, you should also install the R package `roxygen2`.

 `devtools` depends on the Debian package `libcurl4-openssl-dev`, so you might need a system administrator to make sure that is installed.